syjeon162/public-docs/Getting started with EOS Simulations.md

 ## Bash Basics

-`cd` : move into/out of directories
+`cd` : move into/out of directories.
-`ls` : list what's inside directory
+`ls` : list what's inside directory.
-`ls -l` : list what's inside the directory, with more details `pwd` : print path to current directory
+`ls -l` : list what's inside the directory, with more details.
+`pwd` : print path to current directory.
-`mkdir`, `rmdir` : make / remove directory
+`mkdir`, `rmdir` : make / remove directory.
 `mv`, `rm`, `cp` : move, remove, copy files. you can move/remove/copy directories and everything in them by adding `-r` (recursive).

 `mv` and `cp` always takes 2 arguments; the target file and the destination file.
 You can name your file differently as you copy/move it by simply passing it a new name, ex:

 	mv filename.png images/newname.png